Turkish airstrikes kill 18 Islamic State militants in northern Syria: army

-ANKARA Turkey's military killed 18 Islamic State militants in northern Syria over the last 24 hours, the army said on Saturday, intensifying strikes against the militant group.
+ANKARA (Reuters) - Turkey's military killed 18 Islamic State militants in northern Syria over the last 24 hours, the army said on Saturday, intensifying strikes against the militant group.

 Four buildings and one vehicle used by the Islamic State fighters were destroyed in the strikes, an army statement said.